techiescamp/devops-tools/README.md

 A comprehensive collection of essential DevOps tools for development, deployment, monitoring, and more.

-✍️ You can add more exercises by submitting pull requests :) Read about contribution guidelines here
+✍️ Feel free to enhance the list of devops tools by submitting pull requests!
+Read the [contribution guidelines](https://github.com/techiescamp/devops-tools/blob/main/CONTRIBUTING.md) to know more.

 ## Table of Contents